Same-sex marriage in West Virginia: McGee v. Cole

 Attorney General Morrisey announced on October 9 that he would no longer defend the suit since the U.S. Supreme Court had declined to review Bostic, which had found Virginia's denial of marriage rights to same-sex couples unconstitutional.
 On October 9, 2014, Governor Earl Ray Tomblin announced he was ordering state agencies to act in compliance with the recent decisions of federal courts on the unconstitutionality of same-sex marriage bans.
 The state started issuing marriage licenses to same-sex couples that same day.
 Among the first couples to marry were Casie McGee and Sarah Adkins, plaintiffs in McGee, who filed marriage paperwork in Huntington on October 9, and had a marriage ceremony on the steps of the Cabell County Courthouse shortly after.
 Chris Bostic and David Epp were the first couple to receive a marriage license in Charleston.

 Judge Chambers ruled on November 7 that the state's denial of marriage rights to same-sex couples was unconstitutional.
-In July 2015, Judge Chambers ordered the state to pay $92,000 to the plaintiff couples in attorneys' fees.
+In July 2015, he ordered the state to pay $92,000 to the plaintiff couples in attorneys' fees.

+Developments after legalization

+In 2025, Representative Jeff Eldridge introduced legislation to update the definitions of certain relatives under the statute governing incest to include aunts and uncles in same-sex marriages.

 Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 2,916 same-sex couples were living in West Virginia.
 By 2005, this had increased to 3,423 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state, and constituted 0.7% of coupled households and 0.4% of all households in the state.
 Most couples lived in Kanawha, Cabell and Berkeley counties, but the counties with the highest percentage of same-sex couples were Jefferson (0.74% of all county households) and Morgan (0.62%).
 Same-sex partners in West Virginia were on average younger than opposite-sex partners, and more likely to be employed.
 In addition, the average and median household incomes of same-sex couples were higher than different-sex couples, but same-sex couples were far less likely to own a home than opposite-sex partners.
 14% of same-sex couples in West Virginia were raising children under the age of 18, with an estimated 713 children living in households headed by same-sex couples in 2005.

 310 and 490 same-sex marriages were performed in West Virginia in 2014 and 2015, respectively, with most performed in Cabell County at 155, followed by Kanawha County at 107, Wood County at 61, Monongalia County at 51, Ohio County at 47, and Harrison County at 40.
 Same-sex marriages represented about 4% of all marriages conducted in 2015.

+The 2020 U.S. census showed that there were 2,307 married same-sex couple households (917 male couples and 1,390 female couples) and 2,570 unmarried same-sex couple households in West Virginia.